rudi-c/the-waterloo-blogger/README.md

 ## Contributing

-Please contribute to this list by creating a pull request, creating a Github issue or even request an addition via [this anonymous form](https://docs.google.com/forms/d/1yZM2G6iFqwm2BKXesU5JWQLJ9xy2HkE0aWPh5fhoD2U)!
+Please contribute to this list by creating a pull request, creating a Github issue, or even request an addition via [this anonymous form](https://docs.google.com/forms/d/1yZM2G6iFqwm2BKXesU5JWQLJ9xy2HkE0aWPh5fhoD2U)!
 If you make a pull request, please follow the format of existing links.
 You can also request to be removed from this list.

 For discoverability, we highlight the blogs with **at least 8 posts** (yes, this number is totally arbitrary).